may-day/wsgicors/README.md

 for `origin`:

 * use `copy` which will copy whatever origin the request comes from
+* a space separated list of hostnames - they can also contain wildcards like `*` or `?` (fnmatch lib is used for matching).
+If a match is found the original host is returned.
 * any other literal will be be copied verbatim (like `*` for instance to allow every source)

 for `headers`: